deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 The *Huh* really was nothing more than a metal ball that fit well in his hand.
 He turned it over, looking for any sign of adornment, finding none.

 He turned it over again, puzzling over it.
 Why should something so small be so fascinating to Lewis?
-It was just… smooth.
+It was just... smooth.
 What mysteries could what looked and felt for all the world like a big ball-bearing possibly hold?

 No matter what angle he inspected it from, it was so round and so uniform in appearance.
 It managed the strange trick of being metallic and perfectly, featurelessly smooth, but yet it reflected nothing.
 He knew he was turning it over - he could feel the friction on his fingers and palm - but it seemed to hang motionless, an anomaly in his hands, as if *it* wasn't moving, but the rest of the universe *was*.